Skip to main content

 In theory, ONNX models can also be used for inference, but their performance may be slightly lower than our quantized versions.

-Download the demo files:
+Download and extract the model and related files:

 wget https://archive.spacemit.com/spacemit-ai/ModelZoo/classification.tar.gz